-- → Manage risks. - → Develop mine electrical engineering standards and procedures and apply them through supervision of activities related to electrical plant and installations. - → Review of procedures for contractors and their management plans.
+- manage risks. - develop, supervise, monitor and review the mine electrical engineering standards and procedures and apply them through supervision of activities related to electrical plant and installations. - review of procedures for contractors and their management plans.
 This may also involve cooperating with electrical supply authorities and their contractors.

-Principal hazards
+Principal Hazards